erica-rose/Search-Strategy/README.md

 2. simulaion_code.R

 Results in paper done running 3 chains with different starting values for beta and Rb.
-Ran in parallel using 20 different seeds (seeds 1:20)
+Ran in parallel using 20 different seeds (seeds 1:20).
+To run the entire file takes about a month on our computing cluster.